edwardshen24/tictactoe/README.md

 # tictactoe

-I will create a tic-tac-toe game.
+I will create a tic-tac-toe game using javascript, html, and css